sreyashimallick0807/ARRAY-SET-01/README.md

 19. Replace all even numbers with -1

-20.Multiply all elements of the array
+20. Multiply all elements of the array